ramondavidev/AI-powered-PDF-quiz-generator/README.md

    - Review the generated questions in the Question Editor
    - Edit questions, answers, or explanations if needed
    - Ensure questions meet your learning objectives
+   - **🔄 Auto-Save**: All edits are automatically saved to local storage

 4. **🎮 Take the Interactive Quiz**

    - Answer all questions at your own pace
    - Questions are presented one at a time for better focus
    - No time limits - learn at your own speed
+   - **💾 Progress Tracking**: Your quiz progress is automatically saved after each answer

 5. **📊 View Detailed Results**
    - See your overall score and performance breakdown
    - Review each question with correct/incorrect indicators
    - Learn from explanations for better understanding
+   - **📝 History**: Completed quizzes are saved to your local history (last 10 quizzes)

+### 🔄 Saved Progress Features

+The app automatically saves your work and progress using your browser's local storage:

+- **📱 Resume Anywhere**: If you accidentally close the browser or navigate away, your progress is preserved
+- **⚡ Instant Recovery**: Return to the app and you'll see notifications about saved progress
+- **📚 Quiz History**: Access your last 10 completed quizzes with scores and timestamps
+- **✏️ Edited Questions**: Modified questions are preserved between sessions
+- **🛡️ Data Safety**: Warning before leaving with unsaved progress
+- **🧹 Smart Cleanup**: Old data (24+ hours) is automatically cleaned up

+**To access saved data:** Look for the "View History" or "Resume Saved Progress" buttons in the interface, or check for automatic notifications when you return to the app.

 ## 📁 Project Structure